cladam/choreo/README.md

 ### Example Usage

-Here is a simple `test_ls.chor` script that tests that `tee` correctly writes its input to both standard output and a file.
+Here is a simple script that tests that `tee` correctly writes its input to both standard output and a file.

 ```bash